 - 500 gram strawberries cleaned and cut into pieces

-- 700 gram of rhubarb cleaned and cut into pieces
+- 700 gram rhubarb cleaned and cut into pieces

 - 220 gram sugar

-Place the fruits into a sauce pan that is big enough and turn on the heat.
+- Place the fruits into a sauce pan that is big enough to hold all the fruit and place on medium fire.
 You do not need to add liquid as the fruits will release more than enough liquid already.
 Add the sugar and pectine and stir through the fruit.

 - Leave to simmer until the fruits are cooked and fall apart somewhat.
 You want it to still have some bite..
 You can cook it longer if you prefer it smoother of course.